Vinay-kumar770/OIBSIP/README.md

 # OIBSIP
-It is the oasisinfobyte tasks repository.
-It contains the tasks that I completed for the oasisinfobye internship.
+It is the Oasisinfobyte tasks repository.
+It contains the tasks that I completed for the Oasisinfobye internship.

 It contains 3 tasks.

 # Task-1:
 **Calculator**

+It is a mathematical Calculator.
+Through this, we can perform mathematical operations like addition, subtraction, multiplication division, and modulus.
 # Task-2:
 **Tribute Page**

+It is the tribute page for Mahatma Gandhi.

 # Task-3:
 **To-Do app**

+This To-Do web app adds, edits, and deletes the To-Dos.

-These tasks are implemented by using HTMl ,CSS and JavaScript.
+These tasks are implemented by using HTML, CSS, and JavaScript.